 I like the homes along our routes in Vermont.

-All the different kinds of trees can be seen in Vermont.
+Many different kinds of trees can be seen in this state.

 Another barn sits alone in a field.